shilpagopi/ML/Recap/Linear Regression.md

 ## Linear Regression

+### At a Glance
+* Linear Regression Assumptions
+* R-Squared vs. Adjusted-R-Squared
+---

+### Introduction
 * Core idea: Fit a line to data
-* Linear Regression is a machine learning algorithm based on supervised learning.
+* Linear Regression is a machine learning algorithm based on supervised learning
-* Regression models a target prediction value based on independent variables.
+* Regression models a target prediction value based on independent variables

 ### Assumptions:
 * Errors are normally distributed, Variance of errors is constant.
-Variance of predictions is zero as the lie on straight line.
+Variance of predictions is zero as the lie on straight line. e ~ N(0,σ^2), y ~ N(wTx,σ^2)
 * Linearity: The relationship between the dependent variable and each independent variable should be linear.
 This can be checked by scatter plots of the dependent variable against each independent variable.
+* No Multicollinearity: The independent variables should not be highly correlated with each other.
+High multicollinearity can make it difficult to estimate the individual coefficients accurately and can lead to an unstable model.
+This is checked using methods like Variance Inflation Factor (VIF), as discussed previously.
 Independence of Errors (No Autocorrelation): The residuals (errors) should be independent of each other.
 This is particularly important for time-series data.
 The Durbin-Watson test can be used to check for autocorrelation.
 * Homoscedasticity: The variance of the residuals should be constant across all levels of the independent variables.
 In other words, the spread of the residuals should be roughly the same throughout the range of predicted values.
 A scatter plot of residuals versus predicted values can help visualize this.
 * Normality of Residuals: The residuals should be approximately normally distributed.
 This assumption is less critical for large sample sizes due to the Central Limit Theorem but is important for valid hypothesis testing and confidence intervals.
 Histograms or Q-Q plots of residuals can check this.
-* No Multicollinearity: The independent variables should not be highly correlated with each other.
-High multicollinearity can make it difficult to estimate the individual coefficients accurately and can lead to an unstable model.
-This is checked using methods like Variance Inflation Factor (VIF), as discussed previously.
 * No Outliers: There should be no extreme outlier data points that exert undue influence on the regression line.

 ### _Cost function: MSE_